Manchineel: Toxicity

 All parts of the tree contain strong toxins.
 Its milky white sap contains phorbol and other skin irritants, producing strong allergic contact dermatitis.

-Standing beneath the tree during rain will cause blistering of the skin from mere contact with this liquid: even a small drop of rain with the milky substance in it will cause the skin to blister.
-The sap has also been known to damage the paint on cars.
+Standing beneath the tree during rain will cause blistering of the skin from mere contact with this liquid: even a small drop of rain with the sap in it will cause the skin to blister.
 Burning the tree may cause ocular injuries if the smoke reaches the eyes.
 Contact with its milky sap (latex) produces bullous dermatitis, acute keratoconjunctivitis and possibly large corneal epithelial defects.

 Although the fruit is potentially fatal if eaten, no such occurrences have been reported in the modern literature.
 Ingestion can produce severe gastroenteritis with bleeding, shock, and bacterial superinfection, as well as the potential for airway compromise due to edema.

 When ingested, the fruit is reportedly "pleasantly sweet" at first, with a subsequent "strange peppery feeling ... gradually progress[ing] to a burning, tearing sensation and tightness of the throat."
 Symptoms continue to worsen until the patient can "barely swallow solid food because of the excruciating pain and the feeling of a huge obstructing pharyngeal lump."

 In some parts of its range, many trees carry a warning sign – for example on Curaçao – while others are marked with a red "X" on the trunk to indicate danger.
 In the French Antilles the trees are often marked with a painted red band roughly 1 metre (3 ft) above the ground.

 Although the plant is toxic to many birds and other animals, the black-spined iguana (Ctenosaura similis) is known to eat the fruit and even live among the limbs of the tree.

-The tree contains 12-deoxy-5-hydroxyphorbol-6-gamma-7-alpha-oxide, hippomanins, mancinellin, and sapogenin.
-Phloracetophenone-2,4-dimethylether is present in the leaves, while the fruits possess physostigmine.
+The tree contains 12-deoxy-5-hydroxyphorbol-6-gamma-7-alpha-oxide, furocoumarins, sapogenines, hippomanins, mancinellin and other phorbol esters, which are responsible for the manchineel's toxicity.

 A poultice of arrowroot (Maranta arundinacea) was used by the Arawak and Taíno as an antidote against such poisons.
 The Caribs were known to poison the water supply of their enemies with the leaves.
 Spanish explorer Juan Ponce de León died shortly after an injury incurred in battle with the Calusa in Florida—being struck by an arrow that had been poisoned with manchineel sap.

 Uses

 Despite the inherent dangers associated with handling it, the tree has been used as a source of wood by Caribbean furniture makers for centuries.
-It must be cut and left to dry in the sun to dry the sap.
+It must be cut and left in the sun to dry the sap.
 To avoid dangerous contact with the poisonous parts, the tree may be burnt at the base to fell it.